Written by Technical Team | Last updated 17.01.2026 | 10 minute read

 The validation process ensures that apps are safe, reliable, and able to integrate seamlessly into clinical workflows.
 For digital health companies, achieving Oracle Validated Integration status can significantly accelerate adoption by healthcare organisations, providing a competitive edge in a rapidly growing market.

 For digital health innovators, Oracle Health API integration delivers a range of strategic benefits.
-It enables access to one of the world’s leading EHR platforms, ensuring that solutions are not siloed but instead embedded directly into the heart of clinical and operational workflows.
+Oracle Health (Cerner) is one of the most widely used EPRs at NHS Trusts in England, and it enables access to one of the world’s leading EHR platforms, ensuring that solutions are not siloed but instead embedded directly into the heart of clinical and operational workflows.
 By leveraging both proprietary EHR APIs and FHIR APIs, developers can achieve a balance between deep customisation and broad interoperability.

 The integration opportunities extend beyond individual applications, supporting long-term strategies for population health, precision medicine, and connected care.
 With support from Oracle’s developer ecosystem and partner programmes, innovators are well-positioned to build, validate, and scale solutions that meet the demands of modern healthcare.